4d/4D-Debugger-VSCode/editor/README.md

 ## Requirements

-- The 4D Debugger extension can only be used with 4D Server.
+- The 4D Debugger extension can only be used with 4D Server 20 R8 or higher.
 - The VS Code with 4D Debugger extension and 4D Server must be on the same machine.
 - No other debugger must be [attached to 4D Server](https://developer.4d.com/docs/Debugging/debugging-remote).